tibetan-nlp/annodoc/index.md

 ### Missing arguments

 In Tibetan, verbal arguments are often inferred from the context or from previous discourse.
-In the following example, the verb is linked to its `arg2`, but `arg1` is not present.
+In the following example, the verb is linked to its `argb`, but `arga` is not present.

 ~~~ ann
 ཡི་གེ་དེ་བླ་མ་ལ་ཕུལ།